 The marketing piece should not ask for the consumer's "date of birth."
-May request date of Medicare eligibility and/or age.
+May request date of Medicare eligibility and/or month/year of birth.

 BRCs must include a statement informing the consumer that an agent may call them as a result of returning or submitting the BRC / Permission to Contact form